 She may now have retired, but Mavis Beacon is still fondly remembered at Softonic HQ.
-The badly-rendered typing guru has always been regarded as the digital equivalent of a favourite aunt and is part of the reason why Softonic's blog posts are written so quickly.
+The badly-rendered typing guru has always been regarded as the digital equivalent of a favorite aunt and is part of the reason why Softonic's blog posts are written so quickly.

 The idea was that after a few hours in Mavis' company you'd be able to touch-type with ease.
 It didn't do a bad job, but typing tutors have evolved a lot since Ms Beacon's era.
 For instance, MaxType Typing Tutor allows you not only to test and practice your typing skills with any *.txt file, but to print out test 'diplomas' statistical data, which will give you the information about 20 parameters of your typing and even replay the mtr-record file of your own typing.
 For younger users, the wonderfully silly Tux Typing is full of enough fun and games to keep kids' fingers tapping for a long time.